 The stronger the acid used the more likely it is that a person will suffer an adverse reaction to the treatment.
 This means the risks are highest where salons and clinics are using higher strength but lower grade skin peel products.

 Yes, because the application of acidic chemical solutions to sensitive facial areas means that skin peels will always to an extent be inherently risky procedures.
-The varying strength of skin peel treatments, and the distinct balance of acidic chemicals used in each one, makes it imperative that salons and clinics carry out proper pre-treatment checks on clients.
-24-48 hours before a procedure, patients should undergo a skin patch test and medical consultation, to identify individual sensitivity factors, and the likelihood of an adverse reaction.
+The varying strength of skin peel treatments, and the distinct balance of acidic chemicals used in each one, makes it imperative that salons and clinics carry out proper pre-treatment checks.
+Clients should undergo a skin patch test and medical consultation, ideally 48 hours before a procedure, to identify individual sensitivity factors and the likelihood of an adverse reaction.
 An accurate professional assessment should then determine how the treatment can best be carried out safely to achieve the desired results.

 The most serious risks involved with chemical skin peel treatments are burns to the face, scarring, and potentially permanent changes in skin pigmentation (especially for those with darker skin types).
 If the acidic solution that is applied to a person’s face during a skin peel treatment has too strong a concentration, or if it is left on the skin for too long, it can cause chemical burns, skin damage and changes in pigmentation (colour).
 Human errors include practitioners failing to follow product instructions and not monitoring patients properly.
 When negligence of this kind leads to an injury, there will be strong grounds for making a claim against the salon or clinic.